 Evaluate health risk utilizing principles of epidemiology and clinical prevention.

 Formulate differential diagnoses, and diagnostic strategies and therapeutic interventions with attention to scientific evidence, safety and cost, for patients who present with new conditions and those with ambiguous or incomplete data, complex illnesses, and comorbid conditions.

-Appraise acuity of patient condition, determine need to transfer patient to higher acuity setting, coordinate, and manage transfer to optimize patient outcomes.
+Appraise acuity of patient condition, determine need to transfer patient to higher acuity setting, coordinate transfer to optimize patient outcomes.